CaptainBoerjie/YaleBigData/README.md

 # Weekly Update

+## 17 February 2019

+- Current article count around 1.4 million.
+Between daily update scrapes and ongoing historic scraping, the database adds 200-250 thousand a day.
+- Began building out the basic web framework with Flask.
+The current code just displays the most recent database statistics.
+- The statistics are gathered using PeriodicStatistics.py which outputs to PeriodicStatistics.csv
+- Finally, tested code for scraping historic articles using multiprocessing.
+There is a new database table which holds all the easily iterable news sources (~60).
+Up till now, each source has been processed separated and entirely before moving to the next.
+This is not a good method because some sources take several days (hundreds of thousands of historic articles) which will make for misleading results when analysis testing begins and several sources' historic articles are not yet scraped.
+With the multiprocessing code, tranches of sources will spin up separate asynchronous processes to scrape 500-1000 articles each before ending and starting the next process.
+This method will ensure a gradual scraping of all historic articles across a wide array of sources and is extendable as new sources are added.

+### Issues Encountered

+- Not many issues this week, just coding learning curve with asynchronous multiprocessing (can't pass a database cursor to a subprocess).

 ## 10 February 2019

 - Finalized HistoricGrabController.py which handles scraping for all sources which allow for easily iterable URLs.
 Historic scraping has rapidly increased the size of DB to <b>~600,000</b> articles.
+-- Developing an automated Historic/Archived scraper.
+Most of the sources which have iterable article URLs have a <i>sourcename</i>_singleArticleGrab.py file.
+The HistoricGrabController.py module will utilize a csv file which holds the available sources with iterable URL's and a min and max numeric article id.
+The id number in the URL has a '*' placeholder for easy .split() insertion of the iterated id number.
-- Continued workingo on Main.py which is the controller for regular daily scraping.
+- Continued working on Main.py which is the controller for regular daily scraping.
 The final section to add is just the Selenium-BeautifulSoup function which relies on the subcode for each of the sources.
 - Work continues on the master datetimehandler.py code to deal with the endless datetime permutations.

 ### Issues Encountered